HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>How</summary>

  - Select all of the Platform GameObjects.
- - Change the 'Surface Arc' to '135' under the Platform Effector 2D.
+   - Change the 'Surface Arc' to '135'.

 <img src="http://i.imgur.com/PH2XyEd.png" width=150px>

 </details><br>
 <details><summary>What did that do?</summary>

+This disables collisions on the sides of the platforms, preventing the character from sticking to the side in a strange way.

+<img src="http://i.imgur.com/GGzbkdp.gif" width=300px />

 The surface arc for an effector changes the supported region, in this case the surfaces which are collidable.
 By reducing this we are causing the sides to be treated as non-collidable like the bottoms are by default.

-Now the character should not be able to stick to the sides while falling:

-<img src="http://i.imgur.com/GGzbkdp.gif" width=300px />

 <hr></details>
 <details><summary>Why not use surface arc of 1?</summary>